 Proposed Middle School Buildings

-- NEW: Press Release 9-18-19 from Mayor Morse Holyoke Releases Updated Financial Projections for Middle Schools Project
+- Press Release 9-18-19 from Mayor Morse Holyoke Releases Updated Financial Projections for Middle Schools Project

 - PowerPoint presentation from the May 25th meeting (PDF) En Español (PDF)

 - Letter from Dr. Zrike about the future of school facilities.

 - The Gazette 9-27-19 – Replacing middle schools on ballot in Holyoke

 - Masslive 8-28-19 -State awards $73.2M for Holyoke middle school construction; Proposition 2½ override vote looms